tomtom-international/commisery-action/README.md

 Both the current and bumped versions are available as outputs, and an optional input can be provided to disable automatic release creation, in case you're only interested in the new version.
+When running from a pull request event, release creation is forcibly disabled, but the outputs are still available.

+Filtering the tags is also possible, by providing a `version-prefix` input.
+If set, only tags matching _exactly_ with the value of `version-prefix` shall be taken into account while determining and bumping versions.
+As an example, for version tag `componentX-1.2.3`, the version prefix would be `componentX-`.

-An example workflow that creates a release on every commit or merge to the `main` branch:
+An example workflow that creates a release on every commit or merge to the `main` branch if necessary:

 ```yml
     name: Bump version